jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Knowing is not enough; we must apply!
+Life is what happens while you are making other plans.
-- Johann Wolfgang von Goethe
+- John Lennon

-Updated on: [3/2/2022]
+Updated on: [3/3/2022]
 <!-- #quoteEnd -->
 </pre>